kumbulanit/t-sql/tech company/untitled/Module 5/Lab_Sorting_and_Filtering_Data.md

 WHERE IsActive = 1
 ORDER BY LastName;

--- TODO: Sort all employees by salary from highest to lowest
+-- TODO: Sort all employees by BaseSalary from highest to lowest
 -- Expected: Highest paid employees first
 SELECT EmployeeID, FirstName, LastName, JobTitle, BaseSalary FROM Employees